 About this webinar

-About this webinar On World Day Against Trafficking in Persons, register for this FREE webinar to learn from experts from organisations including Ardea International, Biffa, Fresca Group, Marshalls, Presca Sportswear, PMP Recruitment, Ride For Freedom and Unseen how they are forging partnerships, educating and raising awareness in addition to undertaking human rights due diligence, implementing policies, delivering processes and remediation programmes in order to respond to SDG Target 8.7’s requirements by the 2030 deadline.
+About this webinar On World Day Against Trafficking in Persons, learn from experts from organisations including Ardea International, Biffa, Fresca Group, Marshalls, Presca Sportswear, PMP Recruitment, Ride For Freedom and Unseen how they are forging partnerships, educating and raising awareness in addition to undertaking human rights due diligence, implementing policies, delivering processes and remediation programmes in order to respond to SDG Target 8.7’s requirements by the 2030 deadline.

 - Online only